MontanaFlossCo/Flint-Documentation/guides/contextual_logging.md

 ## What is meant by Contextual Logging?

 Using Flint means that your app is aware of the actions the user is performing, and to which features those belong.
 We make use of this information to make logging much more useful, by including the information about the feature and action that culminated in each log entry.
-Your log strings typically don't need to give as much content about what is happening because this is implied.
+Your log strings typically don't need to include as much context about what is happening because this is implied.

 Every action that is performed is passed its own contextual logger interface, which encapsulates information about the context of the action.
 This includes the *feature to which it belongs*, as well as the *input* passed to the action.
 There's also information about the original "user activity" that ultimately resulted in the log entry, essentially providing a form of conversational threading to logging.
 For example if you get an error in the log about sharing a document, it can show you that the original start of this user activity was them importing a document in a format from another app.